 “Every night it's hard to sleep.
 It's hard to eat everyday," her son says.
 “I've dealt with loss before, but when it’s something like this, so unnatural, unexpected, so untimely, I can't really fathom it…this is real life, this isn't a TV show or a movie.
 There is somebody really out there who had the capability of killing my mom.
 I feel like we should be talking about this more, there should be a major concern.”

 Tacoma police and the King County Sheriff’s Office aren’t saying anything, other than Diana was murdered.
 But from the few details her son has, he says he can’t imagine anyone who knew his mom would be capable of this.

 With so many unknowns, the family is desperately hoping people will come forward to help find Diana’s murderer.

 “It literally would mean more than the world to us to know literally anything more.”

 If you have any information on the murder of Diana Davis, her family begs you to please call Crime Stoppers.
 You can remain completely anonymous and could be eligible for a $1,000 cash reward.
-The number is 1-800-222-tips.
-You can also submit a tip using the p3 tips app.
-The family has also set up a gofundme for anyone who would like to help them raise funds for her funeral.
+The number is 1-800-222-TIPS(8477).
+You can also submit a tip using the P3 Tips app on your smart phone